TNY-Robotics/Block-Editor/README.md

 ```

 > [!NOTE]
-> Building on windows requires the terminal session to be run as administrator,
+> Building on windows requires the terminal session to be run as administrator for the first time,
 > as described in [this issue](https://github.com/electron-userland/electron-builder/issues/8149).